Immunohistochemical Test for Estrogen and Progesterone Receptors

 What other tests might I have along with this test?

-21-gene.
-This test, also called Oncotype DX, will help your health care provider decide whether you need chemotherapy.
+Genetic testing of the tumor sample.
+This test, also called Oncotype DX, will help your healthcare provider decide whether

 What do my test results mean?

 Test results may vary depending on your age, gender, health history, the method used